Aoife-Bee/box-jump/README.md

-This was my first ever personal project, done as part of the Boot.dev course.
+This was my first ever personal project, done as part of the Boot.dev course, but entirely self directed.

 I ended up relying a LOT on chat gpt to help with my code here, more than I'm happy with honestly, because my writing fundamentals are still very under-practiced.
 But, thanks to the help I had with writing the code, I was able to practice a lot of other concepts - thinking about level design, difficulty, project scope,